 Paid Parental Leave

 The University of Pennsylvania will provide up to a maximum of four (4) weeks of paid parental leave to eligible employees following the birth of an employee’s child or the placement of a child with an employee in connection with adoption.
 The purpose of paid parental leave is to enable the employee to care for and bond with a newborn or a newly adopted child.
 This policy will run concurrently with leave under the Family and Medical Leave Act (FMLA).
-This policy will be in effect as of September 1, 2018.

 Eligible employees must meet the following criteria: